 No phone comes without a pain point or two, as we’ll find out in our iPhone 7 review.
 Apple has often succeeded in irritating people with its new iPhone.
-The iPhone 5 annoyed people with its new Lightning charger.
-The iPhone 5S was still tiny among huge Android devices.
+The iPhone 5 annoyed buyers with the Lightning port and cable.
+The iPhone 5S was a tiny phone among huge Android devices.
 The iPhone 6 brought us #bendgate.
 The iPhone 6S underwhelmed buyers with a lack of noticeable new design or features.

-As any upward-pointing sales chart will demonstrate, none of those other flaws have managed to hobble the iPhone’s popularity.
-But the latest – a step backward in functionality – has skeptics wondering if the iPhone’s supremacy is waning.
-The answer is complicated.
+None of those other flaws have managed to hobble the iPhone’s popularity.
+But the latest — a step backward in functionality — has skeptics wondering if the iPhone’s supremacy is waning.

 Though Motorola beat it to the punch, the iPhone 7 will likely go down in history as the device that killed the 100-year-old audio jack.
 Some of us, like DT audio guru Caleb Denison, are understandably upset about the death of the headphone jack on iPhone 7.
-I’m torn on the subject, as we’ll demonstrate throughout this iPhone 7 review.
+We’re torn on the subject, as we’ll demonstrate throughout this iPhone 7 review.

 Wires are awful.
 They get twisted.
 They get knotted.
 They get caught on chairs and yank your headphones off your ears.
-But for all these flaws, an open headphone standard means can use one pair of headphones – even a 30-year-old-pair – with any audio device in the whole world.
-Well, until now.
+But for all these flaws, an open headphone standard means you can use one pair of headphones — even a 30-year-old-pair — with any audio device in the whole world.

-Apple has eradicated the headphone jack and instead wants you to go wireless, or use the Lightning charge port for audio.
-The iPhone 7 even includes a pair of Lightning EarPods and a headphone jack adapter, so you can keep using your old headphones (at least, this year).
+With the iPhone 7, Apple has eradicated the headphone jack and instead wants you to go wireless or use the Lightning charge port for audio.
+The phone even includes a pair of Lightning EarPods and a headphone jack adapter, so you can keep using your old headphones, but will future iPhones come with the adapter?

-In testing, I found the change somewhat annoying, but mostly benign.
-The Lightning EarPods sound fine (if they work at all, see below) and I’ve spent most of my time using the Lightning adapter with our favorite earbuds.
-Audio fidelity seems unaffected, and I’m looking forward to testing Apple’s wireless AirPods when they come out, and branching out to other Bluetooth earbuds as they finally start to go on sale.
+In testing, we found the change somewhat annoying, but mostly benign.
+The Lightning EarPods sound fine (if they work at all, see below) and we’ve spent most of our time using the Lightning adapter with our favorite earbuds.
+Audio fidelity seems unaffected.
+What Apple really wants is for you to buy its wireless Bluetooth AirPods, which we do like even though they look a little strange.

 But hey, it is waterproof

-Commenters will get angry at me for using the word “waterproof” in our Apple iPhone 7 review, since the iPhone is technically “water resistant” with an IP67 rating.
-But if you can submerge it in a meter of water for up to 30 minutes … that’s pretty much waterproof to us.
-So no, don’t take it swimming on purpose, but there is peace of mind in knowing that it won’t break if someone pushes you into the pool or it starts to rain when you’re on a run.
+Commenters may get angry at us for using the word “waterproof” in our Apple iPhone 7 review, since the iPhone is technically “water resistant” with an IP67 rating.
+But if you can submerge it in a meter of water for up to 30 minutes … that’s waterproof to us.
+No, don’t take it swimming on purpose, but there is peace of mind in knowing that it won’t shut down if someone pushes you into the pool or it starts to rain.
 We submerged our iPhone 7 and 7 Plus many times already, and they enjoy taking a good bath.
-Popular repair site iFixit put one in a fish tank for more than seven hours and it survived just fine.
+Popular repair site iFixit put one in a fish tank for more than seven hours and it survived.

-Water resistance means one less thing you have to worry about.
-Now, if only it were drop resistant, too.
+Water resistance means you have one less thing to worry about.
+We wish it was drop resistant, too.
 Maybe that will come next year.

 Two speakers — one on the bottom and one up top — mean you can watch movies with stereo sound.
 It sounds considerably better than older iPhones and many other phones, except for HTC devices, which always have amazing sound.